Readers of the Purple Sage Bookstore

 Rights-owner Trendle was not pleased with either serial; he gathered up all the film elements and prints and took no steps to preserve them; little exists today beyond a few reels discovered in foreign film vaults, mostly dubbed or subtitled.
 The 1938 serial was re-edited as a feature film and released in 1940 as "Hi-Yo Silver"; prints exist and DVDs are available.

 The Lone Ranger television series aired on A.B.C.'s television network from 1949 to 1957; Trendle hired Jack Chertok to produce; Jay Silverheels portrayed Tonto on the entire series.
 Clayton Moore starred from 1949 to 1952, when he was dropped in a dispute over salary & perks.
 John Hart starred from 1952 to 1953, that season was rerun in 1953-54.
-Tremble sold the rights to Jack Wrather (of later "Lassie" fame), who immediately hired Clayton Moore back for the 1954-55 season; that season was also rerun in sequence for the 1955-56 season.
+Tremble sold the rights to Jack Wrather (of later "Lassie the Dog" fame), who immediately hired Clayton Moore back for the 1954-55 season; that season was also rerun in sequence for the 1955-56 season.
 Although A.B.C. broadcast only in black-and-white, Wrather filmed the final 1956-57 season in costly color; the network series ended in September 1957, and continued in daytime reruns for many years.

 Clayton Moore & Jay Silverheels worked together in two color feature films co-produced by Wrather – "The Lone Ranger" [1956] and The Lone Ranger and The Lost City of Gold" [1958] – that were well-received; Lone Ranger movies before and since were less successful.